ThorNicolai/System_Administration_Project/assignment03/Tenders/Proposal 2.md

 * Research the hardaware, software and materials prices and properties .
 * Resarch of the service and installation prices.
-* Research of the network distributin of an office.
+* Research of the network distribution of an office.
 * Create a logical proposal
 * Create a physical proposal.
 * Create an invoice with the lsit of all the materials and services needed.